vlang/v/README.md

 - [Installing a C compiler on Windows](https://github.com/vlang/v/wiki/Installing-a-C-compiler-on-Windows)

-However, if none is found when running `make` on Linux or Windows, TCC is downloaded as the default C backend.
-It's very lightweight (several MB) so this shouldn't take too long.

 ### Symlinking
 NB: it is *highly recommended*, that you put V on your PATH.
 That saves you the effort to type in the full path to your v executable every time.
 V provides a convenience `v symlink` command to do that more easily.